Ransom-War In Real Time, Case Study 1: Conti, EvilCorp and Cozy Bear

 This is very different from the common image of APT29 as consisting solely of full-time employees of the SVR and/or FSB.
 This type of arrangement resembles the emerging picture of Chinese group APT41 as drawing on the services of financially motivated companies such as i-SOON, as the Natto Team has discussed previously.

-Part 1 introduced the concept of hybrid ransomware: how ransomware attacks serve both financial and political motives and may play a role in Russia's ongoing "hybrid warfare" against the West.
-In part 2a we looked at how Russian cybercriminals are willing to act as warriors for the Russian state against its enemies, particularly the United States.
-Part 2b showed that Russian cybercriminals are still vulnerable to prosecution and face tension between profit-making and their duty to the Russian motherland.
-Part 3 argued that, since at least 2016, Russian strategists have explored the use of ransomware to pressure adversary countries.
-Part 4a made the case that Russian ransomware actors are “hybrid” in another way: criminals but also valuable IT talent with a fearsome reputation, to be coopted with carrots and sticks comparable to the treatment of common criminals.
-Part 4b argued that sometimes-puzzling Russian law enforcement patterns in recent years resemble less a desire to crack down on cybercriminals than an effort to use the threat of ransomware as a bargaining chip in pursuit of Russian strategic goals.
+Part 1 introduces the concept of hybrid ransomware: how ransomware attacks serve both financial and political motives and may play a role in Russia's ongoing "hybrid warfare" against the West.
+In part 2a we look at how Russian cybercriminals are willing to act as warriors for the Russian state against its enemies, particularly the United States.
+Part 2b shows that Russian cybercriminals are still vulnerable to prosecution and face tension between profit-making and their duty to the Russian motherland.
+Part 3 argues that, since at least 2016, Russian strategists have explored the use of ransomware to pressure adversary countries.
+Part 4a makes the case that Russian ransomware actors are “hybrid” in another way: criminals but also valuable IT talent with a fearsome reputation, to be coopted with carrots and sticks comparable to the treatment of common criminals.
+Part 4b argues that sometimes-puzzling Russian law enforcement patterns in recent years resemble less a desire to crack down on cybercriminals than an effort to use the threat of ransomware as a bargaining chip in pursuit of Russian strategic goals.
+“Ransom-War in Real Time, Case Study 1” focuses on the Conti/Trickbot and Evil Corp ransomware groups — both of which are known to cooperate with intelligence services — focusing on their real-time mechanisms of interaction with state officials.
+“Ransom-War in Real Time, Case Study 2” examines two disruptive ransomware events from 2019 that show signs of possible state involvement in targeting and timing.
+“Ransom-War and Russian Political Culture: Trust, Corruption, and Putin's Zero-Sum Sovereignty,” draws on recent Western government revelations about EvilCorp to explore how Russian ransomware actors and the Russian government use each other against the background of Russia’s low-trust, zero-sum political context.
+“Ransom-War in Real Time, Final Case Study: Tumultuous 2021” puts major ransomware operations of 2021 in the context of this political culture and international tensions of that year.

 The group’s data has become public in numerous overlapping leaks.
 These include documents from summer and fall 2020, which Wired analyzed in an early-February 2022 report (https://www.wired.com/story/trickbot-malware-group-internal-messages/); a leak dated August 5 2021 by user “m1Geelka” [https://resources.prodaft.com/conti-ransomware-group-report]; data from Conti servers that the cybersecurity company Prodaft obtained in 2021 [https://resources.prodaft.com/conti-ransomware-group-report]; the famous “Conti-Leaks” made public soon after Russia’s full-scale invasion of Ukraine, and the “Trickbot leaks” that followed a few weeks later https://www.nisos.com/research/trickbot-trickleaks-data-analysis/).
 The Natto Team is unaware of any discrepancies between the various leaks that would indicate tampering.